lhs-open/lhs-guide/docs/index.md

 ## Healthcare AI

-[SOURCE: NAM 2019 special AI report]
+[Source: NAM 2019 special AI report]

 NAM 2019 special report, “Artificial Intelligence in Health Care: The Hope, the Hype, the Promise, the Peril”, outlines the current and near-term AI solutions; highlights the challenges, limitations, and best practices for AI development, adoption, and maintenance; offers an overview of the legal and regulatory landscape for AI tools designed for health care application; prioritizes the need for equity, inclusion, and a human rights lens for this work; and outlines key considerations for moving forward.
 (NAM 2019, Matheny 2020).
 See [webinar video](https://nam.edu/event/webinar-artificial-intelligence-and-health-care/).